OlibhiaGhosh/React-Js/Readme.md

 # Simple React projects
-## This repository consist of all the small projects I built while learning react
+## This repository consist of some of the the small projects I built while learning react

 ## Project 1 - Movies App
 ### This the simplest project I made to understand the flow of react and hoe components are made and used specially about states and props